shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-with-mutable-processes.md

 ---
 layout: post
-title: Biased stochastic approximation for latent processes
+title: Biased stochastic approximation with mutable processes
 ---

 We apply biased stochastic approximation and relative inference to optimize a relative information objective for latent Markov processes.
 We will be using [biased](https://shaoweilin.github.io/biased-stochastic-approximation/) stochastic approximation [[KMMW19]](#ref-KMMW19) where the stochastic updates are dependent on the past but the conditional expectation of the stochastic updates given the past is not equal to the mean field.
 These biased stochastic approximation schemes generalize the classical expectation maximization algorithm [[KMMW19]](#ref-KMMW19).